-The majority of porches are considered as a ‘permitted development’ so therefore do not require any kind of planning permission which saves time and money.
-The criteria to meet your new porch as permitted development would be:
+The majority of porches are considered a ‘permitted development’ so therefore do not require any kind of planning permission.
+The criteria that needs to be met for your new porch to be considered permitted development would be:

-No part of the porch is within two metres of any boundary of the dwelling and the highway.
+- No part of the porch is within two metres of any boundary of the dwelling or the highway.

 Porch Building Regulations